backdrop-contrib/zurb_foundation_5/README.md

 SPECIAL THANKS
 --------------

-This theme uses the Foundation 5 theme framework from Zurb Special thanks to the developers at Zurb for this great work!
+This theme uses the Foundation 5 theme framework from ZURB Special thanks to the developers at ZURB for this great work!
 Tweet us at @ZURBfoundation

 This theme can use the Bourbon/Neat SASS extensions from thoughtbot.
 Uncomment those lines in your gruntfile.js to get started!